-AF_EN (Pin 30) - Used in conjunction with VID0:VID4 and FDE pins to program the diode-emulation and audio filter behavior.
-Refer to Table 1.
+AF_EN (Pin 30) - Together with FDE pin, used to program the diode-emulation and audio filter behavior.

 PGOOD (Pin 31) - The PGOOD pin is an open-drain output that indicates when the converter is able to supply regulated voltage.
 Connect the PGOOD pin to a maximum of 5V through a pull-up resistor.